moamal01/RacketSport-Stroke-identification/README.md

     }
     ```

-   The json can include other key-value pairs but these will be ignored.
+## Annotating Stroke Frames - annotate.py

+Enables annotations of frames that are labelled with a specific value.
+This value is currently set to **empty_event** in the **label_of_interest** field at the top of the script.

-3. Specify the path to the video and json file at the top of the `annotate.py` script.
+1. Specify the path to the video and json file at the top of the `annotate.py` script.
-4. Run the script.
+2. Run the script.

 The script will show you the frames you have specified in the json file, and request the label in the terminal.
 Predefined codes has been specified to speed the process up.
 These codes are currently just short hand notation, for example **lbl** is short for **left_backhand_loop**.